-- Eligible Activity Number (Select one activity from the Eligible Activity list.
-Do not combine homeownership and rental housing in one activity, so that when housing units are reported in the APR they are correctly identified as homeownership or rental.): - (21) Crime Prevention and Safety [202(5)] - 7.4.
+7.3.
+Eligible Activity Number (Select one activity from the Eligible Activity list.
+Do not combine homeownership and rental housing in one activity, so that when housing units are reported in the APR they are correctly identified as homeownership or rental.):

+(21) Crime Prevention and Safety [202(5)]

+- 7.4.
 Intended Outcome Number (Select one outcome from the Outcome list.
 Each program can have only one outcome.
 If more than one outcome applies, create a separate program for each outcome.): - (11) Reduction in crime reports

-- Actual Outcome Number (In the APR identify the actual outcome from the Outcome list.): - (11) Reduction in crime reports